panpanini/mutation-testing/PITCHME.md

 Integration tests have too many potential variables, + could potentially be connected to DBs etc which will do bad things if you remove certain calls without mocking.
 ---

+## Run PITest on CI

+Note:
+PITest is smart, and will only run tests against mutations that have coverage, however it still isn't the fastest.
+For example, the monolithic project I'm working on now takes about 6 minutes to run all the tests, and roughly 10 minutes to run pitest.
+This is a bit too long for my liking to run as a git-hook, so for this project we set up pitest to run on CI when a Pull Request is made.
+However, if you have a more modularized project, you could run pitest as a git-hook before you push to your remote, to make sure that your tests are covering all possible code paths

+---
+@snap[north span-100]
 ## Takeaways
+@snapend

 - Our job is to ship *quality* features, fast
 - Mutation testing helps us ensure *quality*